Republicans warn Biden: The next debt limit increase won’t be so easy

 Meanwhile, GOP hard-liners — including members of the House Freedom Caucus, a group loyal to former president Donald Trump that has a history of pushing party leaders into high-stakes confrontations with Democrats — are vowing to provoke a reckoning over federal spending using every tactic at their disposal.

-“You have to use the tools you have to force change in this town,” said Rep. Chip Roy (R-Texas).
-“That’s not going to go away until people get their head out of their [hindquarters] and actually focus on spending money that we have and not printing money … Then we can end brinkmanship.
+“You have to use the tools you have to force change in this town,” said Rep. Chip Roy (R-Tex.).
+“That’s not going to go away until people get their head out of their [hindquarters] and actually focus on spending money that we have and not printing money. . . .
+Then we can end brinkmanship.
 If you’re going to keep spending money like drunken sailors, we’re going to keep fighting.”

 This time around, Republican leverage has been limited.
 Democrats hold majorities in both the House and the Senate, and while Republicans could have used the Senate’s filibuster rules to block a debt ceiling increase, party leaders never seriously entertained using that tool to force spending concessions.

 Instead, McConnell and other leaders focused on making sure that it was Democrats, not Republicans, who would bear the political cost of raising the debt limit ahead of the midterms.
 In August, all but a handful of GOP senators signed a letter demanding that Democrats use a special budget process to raise the debt limit by a specified number with only Democratic votes.
-The idea was that the large number would give voters sticker shock and could be used against Democrats during the upcoming campaigns even though much of the debt in question was tallied while Trump was president.
+The idea was that the large number would give voters sticker shock and could be used against Democrats during the upcoming campaigns, even though much of the debt in question was tallied while Trump was president.

-In the end, McConnell and his allies dropped the process demand, but ensured that Democrats would vote on a specific number rather than simply suspend the debt limit to a future date, as Congress has tended to do in recent years.
+In the end, McConnell and his allies dropped the process demand but ensured that Democrats would vote on a specific number rather than simply suspend the debt limit to a future date, as Congress has tended to do in recent years.

 Sitting on the sidelines, Trump encouraged a harder line and repeatedly criticized McConnell this month for not using the debt vote to force Democrats to abandon their domestic policy agenda.